denniswon/super-audit/packages/plugin/src/playbooks/REGISTRY.md

 console.log(`Loaded ${registry.getAll().length} builtin playbooks`);
 ```

-## Integration with SuperAudit Task
+## Integration with MrklTree Task

-The registry can be integrated into the main SuperAudit analysis task:
+The registry can be integrated into the main MrklTree analysis task:

 ```typescript
 // In tasks/analyze.ts